schibsted/jslt/tutorial.md

 ## Import statements

-In order to make it possible to modularize transforms by reusing code JSTL allows you to import JSTL modules from files.
-These are exactly like ordinary JSTL templates, except that the final expression after the variable and function declarations is not required.
+In order to make it possible to modularize transforms by reusing code JSLT allows you to import JSLT modules from files.
+These are exactly like ordinary JSLT templates, except that the final expression after the variable and function declarations is not required.

 If the two functions above were saved in a file named `utilities.jstl`